 All routes were modelled as two-way routes to represent vehicles travelling in both possible directions.
 Two horizontal viewing angles were evaluated for vehicle operators: $\pm 15^{\circ}$ and $\pm 25^{\circ}$ (30° and 50° total FOV).
 The $\pm 15^{\circ}$ range encompasses the region where a person's vision will be most focussed, which is the critical area of concern.
-The $\pm 25^{\circ}$ range is a more conservative view representing a person's extended visual range that may be impacted by glare.
+25 The $\pm 25^{\circ}$ range is a more conservative view representing a person's extended visual range that may be impacted by glare.
+The $\pm 50^{\circ}$ FOV was also assessed for highways to provide further peripheral context to glare that may be observed by highway drivers.
 The road routes were set at an elevation of 1.08m to represent the height of a typical passenger vehicle, 1.8m to represent the height of a typical truck or bus, and 2.3m to represent the height of a commercial truck in accordance with Alberta Transportation guidelines.
-Commercial vehicles are typically more susceptible to glare than passenger vehicles due to their increased height.
+26 Commercial vehicles are typically more susceptible to glare than passenger vehicles due to their increased height.

-&lt;sup>23 Solar Glare and Glint Project (Zehndorfer Engineering, September 2019).
+25 Solar Glare and Glint Project (Zehndorfer Engineering, September 2019).

-&lt;sup>24 Assessment requirements for solar development near provincial highways (Alberta Transportation, December 2021).
+26 Assessment requirements for solar development near provincial highways (Alberta Transportation, December 2021).